-This year’s Victorian Christmas events offer an educational focus on the Underground Railroad including a lecture by Karen L. Frock at the Taber Museum on November 18th at 6:00 PM, in the community room.
+This year’s Victorian Christmas events offer an educational focus on the Underground Railroad including a lecture by Karen L. Frock at the Taber Museum on November 17th at 6:00 PM, in the lumber gallery.

 Long before it became known as the Underground Railroad, people of different races, religions, and walks of life worked together here to help others escape from slavery.
 As local residents went about their daily lives, nearby, in barns, homes, caves, underbrush, and outbuildings, people on their way to freedom lay hidden: resting, being fed, recovering from wounds.
 Those helping included members of African Methodist Episcopal and AME Zion churches, Quakers, Wesleyan Methodists, Baptists, Presbyterians, and Dunkards; research continues into potential Jewish, German Lutheran and Reformed, and other participants.